Liz Lochhead: Honours and awards

 In 2005, Lochhead became the Poet Laureate for Glasgow, a position she held until stepping down in 2011, when she was named as the second Scots Makar, or national poet of Scotland, succeeding Edwin Morgan who had died the previous year.
 She stepped down from this role in February 2016, and was succeeded by Jackie Kay in March 2016.

 She is currently the Honorary President of the Caledonian Cultural Fellows at Glasgow Caledonian University. and holds honorary doctorates from ten of Scotland's universities.

 She was writer in residence at Duncan of Jordanstone College of Art and Design in 1980 and later at Glasgow University, The University of Edinburgh, Glasgow School of Art, the Royal Shakespeare Company, and Eton.

-In 2014 she was elected a Honorary Fellow of the Royal Society of Edinburgh.
+In 2014 she was elected an Honorary Fellow of the Royal Society of Edinburgh.

 In 2015 Liz Lochhead was awarded the Queen's Gold Medal for Poetry.
 Lochhead is only the 11th woman to have been awarded the prize since its inception in 1933, and the eighth Scot.

 A statue of her face was erected at Edinburgh Park, along with those of other famous Scottish poets.
 The statue contains engravings of her poems.

 In 2023, at the Book Awards Ceremony in Glasgow, Lochhead was the winner of the Lifetime Achievement Award.